-Madison Cawthorn delivers pizzas to National Guard troops in parking garage, vows they 'deserve better'
+Madison Cawthorn delivers pizzas to National Guard troops in parking garage, vows they 'deserve respect''

 In the video, Cawthorn is heard calling for the troops’ attention.

-"We brought some pizza if anybody wants any," he says, drawing applause from the troops.
+"Hey guys, my name is Madison Cawthorn, I heard they kicked your a---s down here so we brought some pizza if anybody wants any," he says, drawing applause from the troops.

 He then is seen handing out pies.